James Grant Bey: Early life and education

 He received his early education at Methlick Parish school in Aberdeenshire, Scotland, which he left in 1856.
 In 1857 he went up to the University of Aberdeen to study medicine, graduating with an M.A. in 1862, and M.D. and C.M. in 1864.

 Marriage and family

-Son of William Grant, a banker, and Mary Grant.
+James Grant Bey was the son of William Grant, a banker, and Mary Grant.
+He was the brother of Rachel Grant, John Grant, and William Grant.

-He married Adaline Torrey Grant; an American from Honesdale, Pennsylvania, in 1870.
-They married in Cairo at the British Consulate followed by the Chapel of American Missionaries.
-They had met in Cairo the previous year when Grant treated her for Syrian Fever.
+In 1869 Grant met an American named Adaline Torrey Grant while in Cairo, where he treated her for "Syrian Fever."
+In 1870 they married in Cairo at the British Consulate followed by the Chapel of American Missionaries.
+Adaline died in 1886.

-Adaline passed away in 1886 and Grant later married Florence Sabina Grant from Liverpool; daughter of a ship's captain.
+Grant later married Florence Sabina Grant from Liverpool; daughter of a ship's captain.

-The wedding took place at Sefton Park Presbyterian Church, Liverpool, in 1890.
+The wedding took place at Sefton Park Presbyterian Church in Liverpool in 1890.

-Father of William Torrey Sandilands Grant (also a doctor), Jessie Campbell Morice, James Gibson Grant, Mary Florence Grant, and Elsie Frances Grant.
+Grant was the father of William Torrey Sandilands Grant (also a doctor), Jessie Campbell Morice, James Gibson Grant, Mary Florence Grant, and Elsie Frances Grant.

-Brother of Rachel Grant, John Grant, and William Grant.